Nayjest/Node/README.md

 Node
 ====

-Javascript class for organizing objects hierarchy.
+Javascript class for organizing objects hierarchy (tree).

 Node class is given in form of AMD module for convenient usage in browser scripts.